-You may find that searching the web for art school directories can help you narrow down your choices.
+You may find that searching the web for art college directories can help you narrow down your choices.
 Be sure to check out what types of artists the school typically accepts.
 For a good overview on the types of artists thriving at the school, check out the school's galleries or affiliated exhibition spaces.
 Finding the school that is the right fit for you can be the key to success.

-02. Apply to multiple schools
+02. Apply to multiple art colleges

 Even though safety schools are not your first or second pick, be sure that all of the safety schools on your list offer the education you desire.
-No matter what schools send acceptance letters, you want to be sure that you will be happy, fulfilled, and satisfied as a student.
+No matter which schools send acceptance letters, you want to be sure that you will be happy, fulfilled, and satisfied as a student.

 03. Prepare a portfolio

 You know that a strong portfolio is essential when applying for art college.
 The perfect portfolio (opens in new tab) will not only communicate your technical skills, but also inspire its audience.
 Include your best representative works.
 Be bold and choose the work that best speaks to you, or best communicates your goals and aspirations as an artist.

 As you apply to various institutions, you may want to tweak your portfolio from school to school to best match the admissions requirements for each institution.
 Another part of building a strong portfolio is highlighting your skills and goals to align with those of college admissions committees.